Zheondre/Spread/README.md

 Include a hazmat and army class

+Hazmat:
-Hazmat will have weapons that do more damage, also will have better cures, maybe freeze zombies ?
+*will have weapons that do more damage
+*also will have better cures, maybe freeze zombies ?
+Army class:
+*will do more damage,
+*can set bombs,
-Army class, will do more damage, can set bombs, walk faster and will have more units
+*walk faster and will have more units